studerw/td-ameritrade-client/README.md

 ```bash
 mvn clean install
 ```
-Note that beginning with JDK 11, the JAXB classes are [no longer included by default](https://openjdk.java.net/jeps/320) in the standard JDK.
-So you will need to build with a JDK under 11.
-The *pom.xml* file states that JDK 8 should be used, and that is what has so far been tested.

 ## Usage
 Until the project is finished, you will need to have built this locally in order to put the necessary jars in your local Maven repo.